 My Recommendation

 Don’t wait for July 1.
 Switch now and get used to a new workflow before the deadline.
-For 3D printing specifically, GeometryViewer is the closest thing to what 3D Viewer did, but it works in any browser and supports more formats.
+For 3D printing specifically, GeometryViewer is the closest thing to what 3D Viewer did, and it works in any browser and supports more formats.